cognitedata/cdp-spark-datasource/README.md

 ### Common options

 Some options are common to all resource types.
-To set the options, use `spark.read.format("com.cognite.spark.datasource").option("nameOfOption", "value")`.
+To set the options, use `spark.read.format("cognite.spark").option("nameOfOption", "value")`.

 The common options are: